3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 Be Aware of the Cooking Methods

-If you are in a bulking phase, you have a wider wiggle room to cook tuna with sesame oil, olive oil, or butter.
+If you are in a bulking phase, you have wider wiggle room to cook tuna with sesame oil, olive oil, or butter.
 As long as you control the portion size, these extra fats can help you achieve that caloric surplus.

-On the other hand, if you are in a cutting phase where your calories are more limited.
-You might want to cook your fish with lots of spices and condiments.
-One of my favorite ways of cooking tuna is marinating it in lemon juice and ginger.
+On the other hand, if you are in a cutting phase where your calories are more limited, cook your fish with lots of spices and condiments.

 Marinate Tuna

 The first one is to choose fresh tuna.
-Normally, it tastes “fishy” when it is not so fresh.
-When you go grocery shopping ask the one in charge how long ago they received the product.
+Usually, it tastes “fishy” when it is not so fresh.
+Look for moist, bright red, and avoid that that looks brown or slimy.

-Other Fish and Seafood Resources For Bodybuilders
+Other Fish Resources

 References